 What better way to demonstrate your faith and enthusiasm for a friend than introducing them to another friend, or even set of friends.
 If you truly enjoy and cherish a friendship, you will want to share that friend with others and endorse their qualities and character.
 Like you would suggest a fantastic vacation or a tremendous experience, making introductions between friends reveals your love and enthusiasm for all involved.
 Set up a lunch date, a trip to a museum, or even a ski trip and make sure your eagerness is known to all on your invite list.
 Even if it doesn’t yield a lasting connection between friends, your intention will resonate with all.

 No matter what friends may tell you, everyone loves a gift, and unexpected gifts can be best because they are devoid of expectation and prediction.
 Surprise a friend with a simple gift that expresses a heartfelt gesture of friendship.
-This could be simply picking up the tab at a meal, purchasing something you know they would love but would never buy for themselves, or (if you are crafty) actually making something for them and presenting it with pride and affection.
+This could be dropping flowers at their door, purchasing something you know they would love but would never buy for themselves, or (if you are crafty) actually making something for them and presenting it with pride and affection.

 © 2014 Omega Institute for Holistic Studies